 Q: Why did Sound Horse develop & introduce the Flexx® Urethane Horseshoes?

-A: 8+ years ago (~ 2008) we started development work on non-metallic horseshoes.
+A: Around 2008, the SoundHorse team started development work on non-metallic horseshoes.
 We drew on the chemical, elastomer & plastics expertise of our manufacturing partners and identified several urethane chemistries suitable for the modern farrier.
 After the successful introduction of our polyurethane medial / lateral extensions in Lexington, KY we were confident that these materials would allow us to introduce urethane horseshoes that met and/or exceeded the rigorous performance requirements of professional farriers.

-The Flexx® horseshoes are built to allow farriers employing the direct-glue shoeing process an alternative to aluminum shoes.
-No more breathing aluminum dust while grinding and no more waiting for a hot shoe to cool.
+The Flexx® horseshoes are built to allow farriers to employ the direct-glue shoeing process as an alternative to aluminum shoes.
 The new elastomer (polyurethane) horseshoe is dimensionally identical to conventional forged aluminum shoes and is “glue friendly” but overcomes a common direct-glue complaint of “hoof capsule restriction”.
 The Flexx® shoes bio-mimic™ natural hoof movement and reduce hoof capsule restriction by allowing modest heel movement.

 Q: Are the Flexx® horseshoes intended to replace traditional shoeing products and methods?